derefer/MemoryGame/README.md

 Additional changes compared to the tutorial:
   * Fix bug when clicking the same puzzle twice
+  * Make it possible to pause/resume or quit the game while playing
-  * Make it possible to replay or exit the game in the end
+  * Make it possible to replay or quit the game in the end
   * Extend the board from 8 to 18 puzzles using my own photos

 This is the first piece of code I wrote (adapted) in C#, so it's probably not following the best practices.